 Figure 3: This subscriber has the correct kVA capacity.
-ALPHA.
+ClearVUE.
 Lite is able to show their kVA down to 30-minute increments.

-This technology is exclusive to ALPHA.
+This technology is exclusive to ClearVUE.
 Lite and unavailable elsewhere in the energy industry.
-ALPHA.
+ClearVUE.
 Lite’s goal is to make businesses more efficient, to stop energy wastage and work towards net zero carbon.